 Build your Business profile

-• Contact Information: Don’t forget to mention your business address, contact number, email id, and other relevant information.
-This creates a sense of credibility and new buyers can trust you while making a payment.
-Also, people like those businesses which are reachable, rather than one which is like a ghost.
+- Contact Information: Don’t forget to mention your business address, contact number, email ID, and other relevant information.
+This creates a sense of credibility, allowing new buyers to trust you when making a payment.
+Also, people prefer businesses that are accessible, rather than ones that seem like a ghosts.

 How to Use Instagram for Business